spittis/pittis_soraya_flomen_jaclyn_pao_allison_roku/README.md

 ![logo](https://github.com/spittis/pittis_soraya_pao_allison_flomen_jaclyn_hw4/blob/master/images/av-logo.svg)

-This is an audio/video app that enables users to log in, filter, and select movies/tv shows/audio based on user profiles through Roku.
+This is an audio/video app that enables users to log in, filter, and select movies, tv shows, and audio from the 1950s-1990s based on user profiles through Roku.
 Adults can now filter what their kids can and can't watch.
 Plus, children can easily navigate the app with the use of easy to use icons and big, bold imagery/text.

 ## Getting Started